varunkumarck/CleanCode/README.md

 Demonstrate some principles of OOP and ways to write Clean code

 ## Make it Better, here the scope of learning resides !!!
-In MarkList some improvements, issues and Tasks are given.
-This is deliberately done and any one can create there own branch and fix it
+In MarkList some improvements, issues and Tasks are given as comments, try to fix them.

 ## Learn JUnit
 Write Unit Test cases for MarkList Application using Junit and Mockito.